• Home

 By Manuela Williams

-I don’t know about you, but I don’t want to be in the kitchen Christmas morning!
-So I always make a breakfast that I can either make the night before like a breakfast casserole or one that’s easy to put together Christmas morning.
-Here are 9 easy breakfasts for Christmas morning that I’ve gathered for you from Pinterest.
+I don’t know about you, but I don’t want to be in the kitchen on Christmas morning!
+So I always make a breakfast that I can either make the night before, like a breakfast casserole, or one that’s easy to put together Christmas morning.
+Here are 15 easy breakfasts for Christmas morning that I’ve gathered for you.

 I don't know about you, but I don't want to be in the kitchen Christmas morning!
 Here are some easy breakfast ideas for Christmas morning.